Table of Contents

 Pixie Frog Introduction

-One of the strangest monikers for any amphibian is ‘pixie’ frogs.
-Their other name, the mighty African Giant Bullfrog, is more fitting because it atleast tells you where they are from.
-But it also clues you into how big they actually ares.
-And they are huge, as frogs go.
+Pixie frogs have one of the most ironic names in the animal kingdom.
+Their other name, the mighty African Giant Bullfrog, is more fitting because it at least tells you where they are from.
+But it also clues you into how big they actually are.
+These frogs are enormous compared to others.

 The name ‘Pixie’ comes from a shortening the scientific name Pyxicephalus adspersus.
 Yet there is nothing pixie-like about this large, toad like frog’s appearance, nor in their behavior.
 They are the second largest frog species in the world, males can be up to 10 inches long and weigh as much as 2 pounds.
 Both genders have teeth like projections called odontoids in their mouth which help them capture prey.
 When startled, they do not hesitate to puff up in a threat display and will some times bite their handlers.
-Therefore, as with most frogs, handling should be kept to a minimum, as they have fragile skin that should remain moist and uncontaminated.
+Like most frogs, handling should be minimized.

-In general, these pets don't appreciate human contact.
+Typically, these amphibians prefer minimal human interaction.
 For these reasons, Pixie Frogs are best enjoyed through the glass of their aquarium.
 Although not warm and cuddly, for those who want an interesting pet who is a real conversation starter, Giant African frogs may be for you.
 If you are really into them, be prepared for a long haul, because they can live up to 40 years old with proper care.

 These remarkable animals have a fascinating survival strategy.
 In the wild, they occupy habitats that alternated between desperately dry and inundated.
 When the conditions are unfavorable, they burrow into drying mud, build themselves a mucus lined chamber and estivate until the rains come again.
 When their chamber is moistened by the rains penetrating the soil, they emerge to resume their above ground life with a voracious hunger.
 This is something to remember when feeding and caring for them.